Vladimir Orlić: Speaker of the assembly (2022–24)

-Orlić received the twenty-third position on the Progressive Party's list in the 2022 parliamentary election and was re-elected when the list won 120 seats, falling below majority status but remaining as the dominant force in the assembly.
+Orlić received the twenty-third position on the Progressive Party's list in the 2022 parliamentary election and was re-elected when the list won 120 seats, falling below majority status but remaining the dominant presence in the assembly.
 He was elected president of the assembly in August 2022, succeeding Dačić.
-The choice of Orlić for this role was controversial; the president of the assembly is supposed to be non-partisan, and Orlić had by this time cultivated a reputation for harsh insults directed toward the SNS's rivals.
-During the debate on his candidacy, Party of Freedom and Justice (SSP) assembly leader Marinika Tepić described him as "a symbol of the erosion of parliamentarism" in the country under the SNS.
-This notwithstanding, he served as president for the term that followed.
-A article in the journal NIN later alleged that he oversaw the house in a biased manner, "turn[ing] off microphones, [...] respond[ing] with insults to criticism," and making frequent use of procedural mechanisms against the opposition.
+The choice of Orlić was controversial; the assembly president's role is meant to be non-partisan, and Orlić had by this time cultivated a reputation for harsh insults directed toward the SNS's rivals.
+During the debate on his candidacy, Party of Freedom and Justice (SSP) assembly leader Marinika Tepić described him as "a symbol of the erosion of parliamentarism" in Serbia under the SNS.
+A article in the journal NIN later alleged that Orlić oversaw the house in a biased manner, "turn[ing] off microphones, [...] respond[ing] with insults to criticism," and making frequent use of procedural mechanisms against the opposition.

-Orlić chaired the committee on the rights of the child during this term and led Serbia's delegations to the South-East European Cooperation Process parliamentary assembly and the Inter-Parliamentary Union assembly.
+Orlić also chaired the committee on the rights of the child during the 2022–24 term and led Serbia's delegations to the South-East European Cooperation Process (SEECP) parliamentary assembly and the Inter-Parliamentary Union (IPU) assembly.

 Fifth term (2024)

 Orlić was promoted to the fifth position on the SNS's list for the 2023 parliamentary election and was re-elected when the list returned to majority status with 129 seats.
 His term as assembly president ended on 6 February 2024, when the fourteenth convocation began.
 Stojan Radenović, as the oldest member of the assembly, became acting president, and Ana Brnabić was later chosen for the role on a full-time basis.

 In a March 2024 interview about the composition of Serbia's next government, SNS president Miloš Vučević said, "I think Orlić is definitely part of the future cabinet, we'll see in what position."
 When Serbia's new ministry was announced on 30 April 2024, however, Orlić's name was not included.

-Orlić also held the lead position on the SNS alliance's list for Čukarica in the 2024 Serbian local elections and was elected to the municipal assembly when the list won a majority victory twenty-six out of forty-five seats.
-He resigned his seat on 10 July 2024, the day the new assembly was established.
+Orlić led the SNS alliance's list for Čukarica in the 2024 Serbian local elections and was re-elected to the municipal assembly when the list won a majority victory with twenty-six out of forty-five seats.
+He resigned from the local assembly on 10 July 2024, the day it convened.

 BIA Director

 On 12 June 2024, Orlić was appointed as director of Serbia's Security Intelligence Agency (BIA).
 As with his appointment as national assembly president two years earlier, this decision was met with criticism in some circles.
-An article in NIN described his appointment as consistent with a broader pattern of SNS party control over state security mechanisms.
+An article in NIN described his appointment as consistent with a broader pattern of the SNS asserting party control over state security mechanisms.
 He resigned from the national assembly on the day after his appointment.

+Orlić has faced criticism over the BIA's alleged misuse of digital monitoring technologies against activists and journalists.
+Separately, Democratic Party (DS) leader Srđan Milivojević filed criminal charges against Orlić in March 2026, alleging that he exerted illegal pressure in the election for members of the High Council of Prosecutors.